wspace/corpus/README.md

 ## Usage

 Projects with source hosted on GitHub or GitLab are included as submodules.
-Projects from other locations are mirrored in this repository.
+Projects from other locations are reconstructed as git repositories.

 To clone all submodules, run: